Huskyeder/stackato-doc/user/deploy/stackatoyml.rst

   env:
     MY_NAME: ${name}

-This defines a "MY_NAME" environment variable with the value "example-app".
+This defines a "$MY_NAME" environment variable with the value "example-app".

 A small number of keys are predefined for your use within *stackato.yml*: